 What can be done to remove or reduce any negative impacts of this policy (if applicable)?
+Some, though not all, bulky wastes can be donated to a charity at no cost if the resident is unable to access a recycling centre.

 With mitigations in place, what is the new overall rating of High

 the negative impact(s)?
 Medium

-Low
+Low Х

 Negative Impact Removed